p208p2002/Neural-Question-Group-Generation/README.md

 </span>

 ## Components
-There are some practical things or components that are independent and spread across multiple repos
+There are some practical components that are independent and spread across multiple repositories:

 - [QGG-RACE dataset](https://github.com/p208p2002/QGG-RACE-dataset)
 - [qgg-demo](https://github.com/p208p2002/qgg-demo)